 The Prevention Science program respects and adheres to the COE Advising Policy (Appendix A).
 Students are assigned to a faculty advisor when they are admitted to the program.
+Advisors must be a core faculty member (see Appendix E).
 The faculty advisors work with advisees to oversee their academic progress and professional development throughout their graduate study.
 Seminar meetings will also afford students opportunities for regular advising and support.
 During the first term, each student is required to meet with their advisor in order to facilitate their transition to the program, to initiate their individualized program plan (see Appendix B), review their academic and professional backgrounds, and to meet any specific needs regarding class schedule or support services.